 How Does Color Get into Rosé Wines & Red Wines?

 One of Merriam-Webster’s primary definitions of color is, “A specific combination of hue, saturation and lightness or brightness.”
-So, how does color get into rosé and red wines – from shade to depth to limpidity?
+So, how does color get into rosé and red wine – from shade to depth to limpidity?

 Conjuring Up Color